Hybrid quantum-classical machine learning for generative chemistry and drug design: Methods

 \section{Methods}

-We proposed and characterized a combination of Discrete Variational Autoencoder (DVAE) with Restricted Boltzmann Machine (RBM) in the latent space~\cite{khoshaman2018quantum, rolfe2016discrete} and the encoder and decoder including layers from the Transformer model~\cite{vaswani2017attention}.
-We trained the models on a subset of the ChEMBL dataset by optimizing evidence lower bound (ELBO) for DVAE log-likelihood~\cite{khoshaman2018quantum}, modified with additional coefficient $\beta$ that multiplies KL divergence term~\cite{yan2020rebalancing}, see Eq.~(\ref{eq:elbo}).
+We proposed and characterized classical and quantum annealer models, which are a combination of Discrete Variational Autoencoder (DVAE) with Restricted Boltzmann Machine (RBM) in the latent space~\cite{khoshaman2018quantum, rolfe2016discrete} and the Transformer model~\cite{vaswani2017attention}.
+Original Transformer model was proposed for word-level natural language processing tasks and has encoder-decoder architecture.
+We used original Transformer layers and developed additional preprocessing layers that allowed to process character-level SMILES descriptions of molecules.
+We trained the proposed models on a subset of the ChEMBL dataset by optimizing evidence lower bound (ELBO) for DVAE log-likelihood~\cite{khoshaman2018quantum}, modified with additional coefficient $\beta$ that multiplies KL divergence term~\cite{yan2020rebalancing}, see Eq.~(\ref{eq:elbo}).
 The sketch of the architecture of our models is illustrated in Fig.~\ref{fig:net-arch}.

 Below we in details describe the dataset, the network architecture, the training parameters, and the training schedule of the classical and quantum annealer models.
+Also, we describe simpler classical model with continuous latent variables, which we used in the experiment shown in Fig.~\ref{fig:loss}.